 Digital marketing is on the rise 2021 has exceeded spending on traditional marketing for the first time.

 Digital marketers are better equipped with the marketing techniques required to reach consumers on digital devices at the right time.
-Keep continuing your reading of the article what is digital marketing?

 There are 7.7 billion people in the world and 4.4 billion people use the Internet.